vemonet/setup-spark/README.md

 # Available versions of Spark

-`setup-spark` has only been tested for Apache Spark version `3.0.1`
+`setup-spark` has only been tested for Apache Spark version `3.0.1` and for Python applications.

 The Spark installation has been built based on [jupyter/docker-stack pyspark notebook Dockerfile](jupyter/docker-stack pyspark notebook Dockerfile)